11.2 Magnetic Fields and Lines

 An electron passes through a magnetic field without being deflected.
 What do you conclude about the magnetic field?

-If a charged particle moves in a straight line, can you conclude that there is no magnetic field present?
+If a charged particle moves in a straight line and no non-magnetic force acts on it, can you conclude that there is no magnetic field present?

 How could you determine which pole of an electromagnet is north and which pole is south?